Best Fiends boss Andrew Stalbow: When a hit turns into a brand

 Stalbow: What’s nice about the mix of Helsinki and L.A. is, we get the benefit of the great Nordic design, technology, brilliant product development, creative flair, and we marry that with a lot of great creators and marketers here in California.
 For example, the guy who composed our music, Heitor Pereira, he also composed the music for Despicable Me.
 He loves our world and is really thinking about the audio branding of the music he creates for our games and our animation.
 We’ve managed to attract voice-over talent for our animated shorts like Mark Hamill and Kate Walsh, again because of our proximity to that L.A. community.

 One of the great challenges that Hollywood’s had over the past few years is adapting to the audience shift to mobile devices.
 But there are amazing artists, illustrators, and creators here that want to be on those mobile devices.
 Hollywood business models traditionally didn’t allow for that.
-It’s good for us to try and build a Hollywood-grade entertainment brand, but do it with the humility of a Finnish and American startup.
+It’s good for us to try and build a Hollywood-grade entertainment brand but do it with the humility of a Finnish and American startup.

 GamesBeat: What platforms are you liking right now?

 Our community is amazing.
 We often get emails or tweets from people that say the game and the world have had a really interesting impact on their lives.
 One lady wrote to us and said, “Hey, I’m writing from Paris.
 I got married because of Best Fiends.”
 She was sitting in a café in Paris, a guy walks in, and they see each other both playing the game.
-They start going out and they get married.
+They start going out, and they get married.
 We made a video about that and posted it in our community.
 What’s special about having a brand is you can really try to tie the different platforms together and make a unified experience.
 That’s a great video that exemplifies that kind of thing.

-GamesBeat: Are you looking at anything in the future, like augmented reality, or changes coming to iOS or Android that you’re interested in?
+GamesBeat: Are you looking at anything in the future — like augmented reality — or changes coming to iOS or Android that you’re interested in?

 Stalbow: This is a bit of a joke comment, but there’s a platform we really like.
 It’s built on paper.
 It allows us to distribute images around the world.
 It’s called a book.
 But yeah, we just built a brand book that shows off all the work we’ve done to get to the place where we are with Best Fiends.

-I’m joking there, but the reality is, with a brand we want to be on good platforms that allow us to treat the content like a live service where we can engage our audience and introduce them to different elements of the world.
+I’m joking there, but the reality is, with a brand, we want to be on good platforms that allow us to treat the content like a live service where we can engage our audience and introduce them to different elements of the world.
 I think AR is going to be interesting for us in time.
 It’s not a big focus for us right now.
-Our newest platforms really are—we’re super early on video.
+Our newest platforms really are — we’re super early on video.
 We’re thinking about how to build that out.
-We’ll launch a consumer products store featuring a few high quality collectible products that show off our artistic side from within the game, later this year.
+We’ll launch a consumer products store featuring a few high quality collectible products that show off our artistic side from within the game later this year.

-Those are three areas we’re focused on: games, animation, collectability.
+Those are three areas we’re focused on: games, animation, collectibility.
 Where we’re investing is building out our world and characters.
-This year we have more than 500 characters in our game.
+This year, we have more than 500 characters in our game.
 There are more collectible characters for people to get.
-We see that as—our own IP is a platform itself.
+We see that as — our own IP is a platform itself.
 We continue to invest in that.

 GamesBeat: Given the choice, it makes sense to give players more depth in the existing games?